On the Limiting Vacillating Tableaux for Integer Sequences: Limiting vacillating tableaux

 \section{Limiting vacillating tableaux}

-First, we recall the bijection $DI_n^k$ of \cite{HL05} to give the exact construction of the $n$-vacillating tableaux $P^k_{n,\lambda}(\bsy{i})$ for an integer sequence $\bsy{i}$.
-In the following an integer partition is virtually represented by the Young diagram, which contains $\lambda_j$ boxes in the $j$-th row.
-Here we use English notation in which the diagrams are aligned in the upper-left corner.
-We will consider partial tableaux, that is, integer partitions whose boxes are filled with distinct integers that are increasing in rows and columns.
+First, we recall the bijection $DI_n^k$ of \cite{HL05} to give the exact construction of the $n$-vacillating tableau $P^k_{n}(\bsy{i})$ for an integer sequence $\bsy{i}$.
+In the following an integer partition is visually represented by the Young diagram, which contains $\lambda_j$ boxes in the $j$-th row.
+We use English notation in which the diagrams are aligned in the upper-left corner.
+A \emph{partial tableau} is an integer partition whose boxes are filled with distinct positive integers that are increasing in rows and columns.
 The set of integers in the boxes of a partial tableau $T$, denoted content$(T)$, is call the \emph{content} of~$T$.
-A standard Young tableaux with $n$ boxes is a partial tableaux whose content is exactly~$[n]$.
+A \emph{standard Young tableau} with $n$ boxes is a partial tableau whose content is exactly~$[n]$.

-The main ingredients of the bijection $DI_n^k$ are the RSK row insertion algorithm and a special case of the Sch\"{u}tzenberger's jeu de taquin algorithm, which removes a box containing the entry $x$ from a partial tableau and produces a new partial tableau.
-We adopt the description from \cite{HL05}, while the full version and in-depth discussion of these algorithms can be found in \cite[chapter 3]{Sagan01} or \cite[Chapter 7]{EC2}.
+The main ingredients of the bijection $DI_n^k$ are the RSK row insertion algorithm and a special case of Sch\"{u}tzenberger's jeu de taquin algorithm, which removes a box containing an entry $x$ from a partial tableau and produces a new partial tableau.
+We adopt the description from \cite{HL05}, while the full version and in-depth discussion of these algorithms can be found in \cite[Chapter 3]{Sagan01} or \cite[Chapter 7]{EC2}.

 \underline{The RSK row insertion}.
 Let $T$ be a partial tableau of partition shape $\lambda$ with $|\lambda| <n$ and with district entries from $\{1,2,\dots, n\}$.
 Let $x$ be a positive integer that is not in $T$.
 The operation $x \xrightarrow{RSK} T$ is defined as follows. \begin{enumerate}[(a)] \item Let $R$ be the first row of $T$. \item While $x$ is less than some element in $R$, do \begin{enumerate}[label=\roman*)] \item Let $y$ be the smallest element of $R$ greater than $x$; \item Replace $y \in R$ with $x$; \item Let $x:=y$ and let $R$ be the next row. \end{enumerate} \item Place $x$ at the end of $R$ (which is possibly empty). \end{enumerate} The result is a partial tableau of shape $\mu$ such that $|\mu /\lambda|=1$.
+For each occurrence of step (b), we say that $x$ \emph{bumps} $y$ to the next row.

 \underline{Jeu de taquin}. \ Let $T$ be a partial tableau of partition shape $\lambda$ with distinct entries in $\{1,2,\dots, n\}$.
 Let $x$ be an entry in $T$.
 The following operation will delete $x$ from $T$ and yield a partial tableau $S$. \begin{enumerate}[(a)] \item Let $c=T_{i,j}$ be the box of $T$ containing $x$, which is the $j$-th box in the $i$-th row of $T$. \item While $c$ is not a corner, i.e., a box both at the end of a row and the end of a column, do \begin{enumerate}[label=\roman*)] \item Let $c'$ be the box containing $\min\{T_{i+1,j}, T_{i, j+1}\}$; if only one of $T_{i+1,j}, T_{i, j+1}$ exists, then the minimum is taken to be that single entry; \item Exchange the positions of $c$ and $c'$. \end{enumerate} \item Delete $c$. \end{enumerate} We denote this process by $x \xleftarrow{jdt} T$.